ricebear-org/ricebear-org.github.io/discord.md

 1 - Ring 5 is restricted to messaging in the #public text channel and the Ch.0H / Guest Space voice channel.

 2 - Restricted Mode is when the guild blocks any activity from Ring 5 users and entry to new users.

-3 - It's not possible to ban/kick users that have either the same or higher rank than your own rank.
-This is Discord's native behavior.

 4 - This means creating channels without admin permission.